rimbach/Ccluster.jl/README.md

 The notion of natural clusters is straightforwardly extended to the multivariate case.
-Our function **tcluster** (t for triangular) takes as input a triangular polynomial system *P*, a vector of square complex boxes *B* and a precision *eps*.
+Our function **tcluster** (t for triangular) takes as input a triangular polynomial system *P* which polynomials have rational coefficients, a vector of square complex boxes *B* and a precision *eps*.